deptagency/engineering-soapboxes/README.md

 - [ ] How do they manage secrets and other credentials?
 - [ ] What parts of the tech stack are non-negotiable and what parts are up for changing?
 Is there anything in the stack today they want us to avoid?
 - [ ] Are we joining an existing team or forming our own team?
-- [ ] How should we let them know about time off or Rocket Holidays?
+- [ ] How should we let them know about time off or Dept Holidays?
 Do they have a calendar they want us to use?

 # Working with Clients